 The Company's primary investment objective is to conserve and accumulate capital in order to cover future obligations and support the business objectives.
 The secondary objective is to earn greater returns than the benchmarks set out in the Investment Mandate.

-The overall return for the year ended 20 February 2020 13.67% (2019:2.98%).
+The return for the year ended 20 February 2021 was 9.13% (2020:13.67%).